Duesseldorf court rules Lufthansa cabin crew strikes can continue

-DUESSELDORF, Germany (Reuters) - A court in Duesseldorf has ruled that cabin crew at Lufthansa working out of Duesseldorf airport can continue to strike, rejecting an application for a injunction by the German airline.
+DUESSELDORF, Germany, Nov 11 (Reuters) - A court in Duesseldorf has ruled that cabin crew at Lufthansa working out of Duesseldorf airport can continue to strike, rejecting an application for a injunction by the German airline.

 The judge said on Wednesday that the strike was in compliance with the law.